DepressionCenter/MiNap/README.md

 ![Depression Center Logo](https://github.com/DepressionCenter/.github/blob/main/images/EFDCLogo_375w.png "depressioncenter.org")

-# MiNap
+# MiNap™

 ## Description
-Code and documentation for Mi Nap sleep diary smartwatch app and related infrastructure, developed by the 2023 ITS intern cohort at the University of Michigan.
+Code and documentation for MiNap™ sleep diary smartwatch app and related infrastructure, developed by the 2023 ITS intern cohort at the University of Michigan.
 This Fitbit / Apple Watch / Garmin smartwatch app allows clinical research participants to keep a sleep diary on their watch, with the data being securely transferred to a staging cloud storage service, and then to an Oracle PL/SQL database that sits behind a firewall.

 <img width="500" height="573" alt="image" src="https://github.com/user-attachments/assets/2c2b06a7-00ea-4268-9b89-91449419be0c" />